rtcniser/rtcniser.github.io/index.markdown

 <h2> What's new? </h2>
 <hr><br>
-<p>NISER has always been a center for activity and progress.
+<p>RoboTech Club has always been a center for activity and progress.
 Things keep happening here all the year around.
-From Debating Clubs to Cleanliness Drives...just name it...we have it all!!!
 <br>
 <br>
 <br>